 Emergency Response Plan (ERP) Information & Documents

-Niagara University coordinates its efforts with the emergency response community at large and utilizes and “All-Hazards” approach to address the full range of hazards that threaten or may threaten the campus.
+Niagara University coordinates its efforts with the emergency response community at large and utilizes an “all-hazards” approach to address the full range of hazards that threaten, or may threaten the campus.
 Dealing with emergencies is an ongoing and complex undertaking.
 Implementation of preparedness measures before an emergency or disaster occurs ensures timely and effective response during an actual occurrence, coupled with provisions for both short- and long-term recovery assistance after the occurrence of an emergency and/or disaster, lives can be saved and property damage minimized.

 Preparedness and Response

 - The Committee on Crisis Management (CCM) is responsible for the overall development and maintenance of the ERP, and assures that all divisions and functional units have plans and training to efficiently and effectively respond to crisis related events.
-The CCM will meet at least annually to review and adopt proposed changes associated with proposed changes associated with Niagara University’s Emergency Response Plan prior to being forwarded to the president and the President’s Cabinet for final approval.
-The CCM will be chaired by Niagara University’s executive vice president.
+The CRT will meet at least annually to review and adopt proposed changes associated with Niagara University’s Emergency Response Plan prior to being forwarded to the President and the President’s Cabinet for final approval.
+The CCM will be chaired by Niagara University’s Executive Vice President.